Feirbrand/forgeos-public/artifacts/README.md

 **Q: How do tools integrate with existing monitoring systems?**
 A: Designed for seamless integration with enterprise monitoring platforms while providing AI-specific capabilities not available in traditional systems.

+**Q: What threat intelligence is included?**
+A: Comprehensive analysis of the Perfect Mimic threat family with documented progression patterns, automated defense protocols, and real-time monitoring systems with proven 79% prevention effectiveness.

 ---

 ## 🕵️ Utility Applications